 General Licensing Information

-If you need further assistance, please call the California Department of Insurance's (CDI) Producer Licensing Bureau at (800) 967-9331 or (916) 322-3555, or send an e-mail to Producer Licensing Bureau.
+If you need further assistance, please call the California Department of Insurance's (CDI) Licensing Hotline (800) 967-9331 or send an e-mail to Producer Licensing Bureau.
 Please be sure to include your name, telephone number, license number and e-mail address in all correspondence with the CDI.